-They must be registered by 8.55am on each school day.
+Pupils at Friars Primary School and Nursery must arrive in school be registered by 8.55am on each school day.

 The register for the first session (AM) will be taken promptly at 8.55 and will be kept open until 9.15am when the register is closed, any pupils that arrive after this time will receive a late mark.